SudarshanDute/PixelLauncherForAll/README.md

 ### 🔒 Privacy First by Design
 Your data stays where it belongs: on your device.
-- **No Internet Access**: PixelForAll also doesn't even ask for internet permissions similer to fossify.
+- **No Internet Access**: PixelLauncherForAll also doesn't even ask for internet permissions similer to fossify.
 - **No Ads, No Bloat**: Just a clean launcher that respects your space.
 - **Open Source**: Review everything on GitHub.